 As I watched them work, I felt a thousand miles away from my staff job, and a million miles away from business as I knew it.
 It wasn't just a gender thing; I was seeing physical evidence of that tectonic shift we've all been reading about for years.
 The corporate office as safe haven from domestic reality is finally dying.
 Here are my pregnant wife and her friend, a newly single mom, venturing forth together into the wide world on the deck of a new business model.
 No doubt about it: this is Oz territory.

 Today we stumbled upon two studies touting how physical attractiveness plays a role in sperm and their swimming skills.
 According to scientists, evolution has caused "sperm loads" to thicken or thin depending on how much sex the male gets.
 Also, men may be able to control their the amount of seminal fluid they ejaculate depending on how attractive they find the female.

-Love Bytes: Four must-click sex, dating, and relationship links.
+Love Bytes: Five must-click sex, love and relationship links.

 If you're a fan of soap operas, specifically Falcon Crest or The Bold and the Beautiful, you may be familiar with long-haired lover-boy Lorenzo Lamas.
 Well, things aren't going to great for the soap star; in fact, the drama has spilled out of the daytime and into his real life.
 Back in 2002 Lorenzo was on his fourth wife (anyone know what number he's on now?), Playboy model Shauna Sand.
 They divorced after the unlucky hunk learned wifey was having an affair with Lorenzo's 18-year-old son, A.J., according to Star.
 How's that for life imitating art?